 - High levels of omega-3 fatty acids (DHA & EPA)

-- Highly digestible dry dog food to promote optimal nutrient absorption
+- High total digestibility to promote nutrient absorption

 Your Guide to Choosing the Best Gastrointestinal Dog Food